Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Also known as Benedict Abbey, this beautiful building in the Scottish Highlands has had a long and sometimes chequered past.
 It was built on the site of an old fort, and after its days as a monastery were over, various attempts were made to re-purpose the building.

-Today, it is known as the Highland Club and owned by a consortium.
+Today, it is known as the Highland Club and is owned by a consortium.
 Whilst every attempt has been made to preserve the history of the building, it has been converted into prestigious apartments.

 Where: Highland Club (Fort Augustus Abbey)